PaddyDempster/PaddyDempster.github.io/index.md

 ### Support or Contact
 Having trouble with Pages?
 Check out the documentation at http://help.github.com/pages or contact support@github.com and we’ll help you sort it out.

+### Some fresh content
+This is some fresh content to see when the website is rebuild.